ICGC-TCGA-PanCancer/pancancer_launcher/README.md

 ### Running Bindle

 Bindle is a toolset that can create new VMs, and install workflows and all of their necessary dependencies onto the VMs.
+You can learn more about Bindle [here](https://github.com/CloudBindle/Bindle#about-bindle).

 If you wish to run Bindle, the first thing you will need to do is edit your Bindle configuration file.
 For AWS, this file is located at `~/.bindle/aws.cfg`.